 ‘You’ll be going once he’s finished the building work?’

 Oskar smiles, ‘Bit of a cliché, assuming dad’s a builder because of my surname?’

 ‘Don’t worry, you’re not the first.
 Dad’s an architect.
-Used to come here on holiday when he was a kid and loved playing in the derelict old hotel.’
+Used to come here on holiday, from London, when he was a kid and loved it.
+Always talking about the rock-pooling, catching crabs and playing in the derelict old hotel.’

 ‘He bought it?’